 Even with these precautions, debris will invariably make its way into your gray tanks and over time it can begin to foul up your sensor probes.

 You see, when you wash your dishes, pots, or pans, even though you have scraped them (and maybe even wiped them) clean you will still get some residual food grease that gets washed down the drain.
-If you keep your gray tank valve in the closed position, over time this grease will build-up on your tank walls and will eventually cause your sensor probes to malfunction, causing them to read "full" all of the time.
+If you keep your gray tank valve in the closed position, over time this grease will build-up on your tank walls and will eventually cause your tank level sensor probes to malfunction, causing them to read "full" all of the time.

 Besides food waste, soap and shampoo from washing will end up inside your gray tank and will also contribute to grease buildup inside your gray tanks.